elpato-dev/OSINT-compass/README.md

 The `OSINT-compass-portal` submodule provides a user-friendly interface to interact with the tool.

 The `OSINT-compass-API-cron` submodule includes a Python script thought to be run as a cron job to send alerts.
 Currently it is implemented as an API to allow tesing of the alerting functionality.

+All three submodules point to a working version (commit) of the corresponding respository.
+The main branches of the repositories may differ from that working version (commit).